West Virginia gets $5.9M to help fight drug addiction

 CHARLESTON, W.Va.
 (AP) - West Virginia will receive $5.9 million from the federal government to help fight drug addiction.

-U.S. Rep. Evan Jenkins and Sens.
-Shelley Moore Capito and Joe Manchin announced the grant Thursday from the U.S. Department of Health and Human Services.
+U.S. Rep. Evan Jenkins (R- WV) and Sens.
+Shelley Moore Capito (R-WV) and Joe Manchin (D-WV) announced the grant Thursday, April 20, 2017 from the U.S. Department of Health and Human Services.

 The funding is aimed at preventing prescription drug addiction and improving access to treatment and recovery services.